Derrickkoko1234/Derrickkoko1234/README.md

 <br />

 <h3>Software Engineer at Roqsoft Technologies and Etimobile.
 Founder of Dream Codes.
-Team Lead of Development Hub in <a href="https://github.com/GDSC-Nnamdi-Azikiwe-University">GDSC Nnamdi Azikwe University</a>.</h3>
+Former Team Lead of Mobile and Backend Development Hub at <a href="https://github.com/GDSC-Nnamdi-Azikiwe-University">GDSC Nnamdi Azikwe University</a>.</h3>
 <br>

 <h2>I have written some articles on Django and other stuffs ✍</h2>